In the U.S.

-For the war effort, the US military procured over 20 million gallons of Agent Orange (a roughly fifty-fifty mixture of 2,4-D and 2,4,5-T), primarily from nine different companies:
+For the war effort, the U.S. military procured over 20 million gallons of Agent Orange, roughly a fifty-fifty mixture of 2,4-D and Dioxin-contaminated 2,4,5-T, from nine chemical companies:

-- Thomson Chemical Corporation, in St Louis, MO
+- Thompson Chemical Co., in St Louis, MO

-Many of the sites where the dioxin contaminated 2,4,5-T was manufactured are now EPA Superfund sites in various stages of containment, clean-up and remediation.
-Local community groups have been battling the chemical companies, the EPA and/or the Army Corps of Engineers to address the dioxin contamination left behind.
+Many of these former manufacturing sites, where Dioxin-contaminated 2,4,5-T was manufactured, are now EPA-designated Superfund sites and in various stages of containment, clean-up and remediation.
+For decades now, local communities near these sites have been battling the chemical companies, the EPA and the U.S. Army Corps of Engineers over the issue of Dioxin contamination.

 “The dioxin was in the dirt.
 I think maybe that was his exposure.”

 – Saginaw resident Alice Buchalter, on her husband who died from gardening, Chicago Tribune, 2009.